anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 Random Module has several methods related to random data generation for different data types.<br>
 [Practice Code](./src/RandomClass.java)

+## Conditionals

+There's several ways to run specific code snippets based of conditions that maybe true or false.

+How to create a if..else if..else block?<br>
+When to use the switch statement?<br>

 ## Classes And Objects